Buying Bitcoin With PayPal?

-People who buy their Bitcoin on PayPal are “second-class citizens” who don’t actually own any cryptocurrency, according to Andreas Antonopoulos.
+People who buy their Bitcoin with PayPal are “second-class citizens” who don’t actually own any cryptocurrency, according to Andreas Antonopoulos.

 The Bitcoin educator isn’t a fan of such payment platforms — and warned purchasing crypto through this mainstream platform means investors “only get a fraction of the full rights and privileges that accrue to someone who has control over their own keys.”